Recreational boats with a motor of 4hp or more and personal water craft must be registered.

 - Registration numbers on a PWC may be 75mm

 - A personalised identifier may be issued on application.
-MAST may refuse to assign a personalised identifier if in the opinion of MAST that number is identical or similar to a number that has already been issued, may be mistaken for another registration number, is offensive or otherwise inappropriate for display or is prohibited under any Act
+MAST may refuse to assign a personalised identifier if in the opinion of MAST that number is identical or similar to a number that has already been issued, may be mistaken for another registration number, is offensive or otherwise inappropriate for display or is prohibited under any Act.
+Fee is applicable.

 - A capacity label will also need to be displayed if a Australian Builders Plate (ABP) is not affixed to the vessel.